fabston/Telegram-Airdrop-Bot/README.md

 - Check if a correct ERC-20 address has been provided
 - Set a max cap
 - Each wallet address can only be submitted once
+- Users can change their wallet address after submission
 - Receive detailed notifications for new submissions
 - Enable / disable the airdrop
 - Admins can export the airdrop list by command (`/airdroplist`)